VEuPathDB/SiteSearchData/Model/data/README.md

 These folders contain two files that manually describe metadata for site search.
+These files are dumped by the `ssCreateDocumentCategoriesBatch` and `ssCreateDocumentFieldsBatch` programs, respectively

 * `documentTypeCategories`
   * describes and categorizes all document types we load into solr
   * document types are nested under their category.
 (Categories are displayed in the **Filter results** panel in the UI.)